 In poorly lit spaces, such as small living rooms, indoor windows can ‘borrow’ light from elsewhere.

 ‘It’s a great option in smaller homes because you get the perceived space of adjoining rooms while still feeling some division,’ says Thomas Cox, co-founder of Ham Interiors.

 8. Utilize a sliding panel

 One way to achieve the broken plan look is with doors that can be closed when required, but without impacting on the appearance of the room when opened.

-This London apartment uses floor-to-ceiling sliding panels clad in sections of parquet, which look just as much a part of the space whether pulled across or not.
+This space uses floor-to-ceiling sliding panels clad in sections of parquet, which look just as much a part of the space.